 If the Customer loses his/her device, or if it is stolen, the Customer has the option, via the web portal for his/her Internet-box, to block remote access to his/her files from the lost mobile end device.

-The App makes it possible to make calls via Internet Protocol over the Wi-Fi connection linked to the Home App.
+The app allows the Customer to make calls using the Internet protocol via the Wifi connection connected to the Home app or via the mobile network of Swisscom (or a roaming partner of Swisscom).
 If a call is made with the App, perfect call quality cannot be guaranteed.
 Call quality depends on the quality of the connection at the location in question.

 The third-party providers and the services and products they are currently offering in Swisscom’s Home App can be checked online at www.swisscom.ch.
 Support for services and products of third-party providers is provided directly and exclusively by these third-party providers.